jhu-archives-and-manuscripts/aspace_plugin-aeon_fulfillment/Readme.md

 The custom mapping class should inherit from one of the provided mapper classes and then implement whatever custom mappings are required by overriding the relevant methods.
-(See the default mappers for examples, as they override behavior from the base AeonRecordMapper class)
+(See the provided mappers for examples, as they override behavior from the base AeonRecordMapper class)

 The custom mapping class can be loaded from another plugin provided it is listed after this plugin in the array of plugins in the configuration.